firebolt-db/firebolt-db.github.io/docs/working-with-partitions.md

 PARTITION BY EXTRACT(YEAR FROM transaction_date), EXTRACT(MONTH FROM transaction_date);
 ```

-The example below drops the partition for records where `transaction_date` contains `3`, which corresponds to the month of March.
+The example below drops the partition for records where `transaction_date` is `3`, which corresponds to the month of March.
 The month is specified as an integer in the command.

 ```sql
 ALTER TABLE fct_tbl_transactions DROP PARTITION 2022,04;